bazilinskyy/gazes-crowdsourced/README.md

 * `vehicles_polygons`: csv file with coordinates of polygons of object vehicles in stimuli.
 * `mapping_stimuli`: csv file with mapping of stimuli.

-### Troubleshooting
+## Troubleshooting
-## Unknown file extension .mp4
+### Unknown file extension .mp4
 If you receive the `ValueError: unknown file extension: .mp4` from `PIL`, install FFMPEG from https://www.ffmpeg.org/download.html.
-This problem has been reported on Windows.
+This problem was reported on Windows.